img

 The film’s enduring strength lies in its powerful set pieces and layered performances.
 Yet, its deliberate narrative pace can create a prolonged exploration of madness that requires as much patience as fascination.

+XI.
 Reflections on Self

 Arthur’s introspection provides a mirror to our own humanity.
 His exploration of self, driven by the contention with his inner demons, gives voice to the broader existential questions at the film’s core.
 This internal resonance offers viewers a chance to reflect on their own shadows within.